avarassanchez/tTEscanR/tTEscanR_functions_description.md

 **Function:** `Get_tRNAexpressionMatrix()`.

 Extracts tRNA expression data from a Chromatin Assay or a Seurat object and converts it into a structured expression matrix.
-Optionally, the output can be saved to a specified directory.
+Optionally, the output can be saved into a specified directory.

 **Parameters:**
 - `chrom`: ChromatinAssay or Seurat object containing tRNA data.
 - `assay`: Assay name to extract from the `chrom` in a Seurat object.
-- `tRNA_annotations` List of tRNA gene annotations.
+- `tRNA_annotations`: List of tRNA gene annotations.
 - `species`: Reference genome version (if `tRNA_annotations` not provided).
 - `name_sep`: Delimeter used to format tRNA gene names in the output matrix.
 - `save`: Logical, if TRUE, saves the tRNA expression matrix into a .rds file.